poinerd/poinerd/README.md

 # 👋 Hi, I'm Obadofin Emmanuel

-I'm a **Product Designer and Software Engineer** exploring how design, code, and creativity can come together to build meaningful experiences.
+I'm a **Product Designer and Software Developer** exploring how design, code, and creativity can come together to build meaningful experiences.
 I love crafting interfaces, products, and ideas that blend **art, technology, and human purpose**.

 ---